mcttn1/python/README.md

 # python
-the basic python and some exercise
+the basic python and some exercises